-How African countries can be supported to expand their energy infrastructure and improve access to electricity
+Damien Simon talks to us about how African countries can be supported to expand their energy infrastructure and improve access to electricity.

 There are multiple dimensions to the problem of energy access across the continent, from insufficient power generation capacity to difficulties in managing energy infrastructure; attracting investments in the sector to challenges in serving low-income users.